Distributions as Actions: A Unified Framework for Diverse Action Spaces: Experiments

 \subsection{Continuous control}

-We use OpenAI Gym MuJoCo \citep{brockman2016openai} and the DeepMind Control (DMC) Suite \citep{tunyasuvunakool2020dm_control} for this set of experiments.
-From MuJoCo, we use the most commonly used $5$ environments; from DMC, we use the same $15$ environments as \citet{doro2023sampleefficient}.
+We use OpenAI Gym MuJoCo \citep{brockman2016openai} and the DeepMind Control (DMC) Suite \citep{tunyasuvunakool2020dm_control} for continuous control.
+From MuJoCo, we use the commonly used $5$ environments: Hopper-v3, Walker2d-v3, HalfCheetah-v3, Ant-v3, and Humanoid-v3; from DMC, we use the same $15$ environments as \citet{doro2023sampleefficient}.
 Details about these environments are in \cref{sec:app_continuous_control}.
-We run each environment for $1M$ steps and $10$ seeds.
+We run for 1 million ($1M$) steps in each environment.

-\textbf{Baselines for continuous control} \quad We use TD3 \citep{fujimoto2018addressing} as our primary baseline, as DPAC is based on it.
+\textbf{Algorithms} \quad We use TD3 \citep{fujimoto2018addressing} as our primary baseline, as DA-AC is based on it.
 We also include an off-policy actor-critic baseline that uses the reparameterization (RP) estimator.
-This AC-RP algorithm closely resembles DPAC but learns in the original action space and updates the policy using the RP estimator.
-For consistency, all algorithms use the default hyperparameters of TD3 and a Gaussian policy parameterization.
-This setup may slightly disadvantage AC-RP, as the policy gradient becomes zero when sampled actions fall outside the support of the action space.
-For DPAC and AC-RP, we restrict the learnable standard deviation to be within $[0.05, 0.2]$ to allow a better exploration-exploitation trade-off, in contrast to TD3 which uses a fixed exploration noise of $0.1$, a hyperparameter that might need tuning.
-More implementations details and pseudocode of these algorithms can be found in \cref{sec:app_pseudocode,sec:app_continuous_control}, respectively.
+This RP-AC algorithm closely resembles DA-AC but learns in the original action space and updates the policy using the RP estimator.
+For consistency, DA-AC and RP-AC use the default hyperparameters of TD3 and a Gaussian policy parameterization.
+Implementations details and pseudocode can be found in \cref{sec:app_pseudocode,sec:app_continuous_control}, respectively.
+For reference, we also evaluate the performance of SAC \citep{haarnoja2018soft} and PPO \citep{schulman2017proximal}.
+We focus on the single-stream learning setting, so we use the original single-stream version of PPO as in \citet{schulman2017proximal}.

-\textbf{Results} \quad \cref{fig:results_continuous} shows per-environment performance for DPAC and TD3 and the aggregated results across environments for all algorithms.
-From \cref{fig:results_continuous} (column 1), we can see that DPAC achieves better performance in more environments compared to TD3.
-From \cref{fig:results_continuous} (columns 2--3), we can see that DPAC achieves better overall performance, outperforming AC-RP and TD3 significantly in the DMC Suite, particularly in high-dimensional environments (see \cref{fig:results_continuous_high_dimensional}).
+\textbf{Results} \quad \cref{fig:results_continuous} shows per-environment performance for DA-AC and TD3 and the aggregated results across environments for all algorithms.
+From \cref{fig:results_continuous} (column 1), we can see that DA-AC achieves better performance in more environments compared to TD3.
+From \cref{fig:results_continuous} (columns 2--3), we can see that DA-AC achieves better overall performance, outperforming most baselines significantly in the DMC Suite, particularly in high-dimensional environments (see \cref{fig:results_continuous_high_dimensional}).